tadgeobrien/Hive-Monitor/README.md

 # Goal

 Do you look at something like this for easy logging an implementation?
 [SparkFun OpenLog Artemis (without IMU)](https://www.sparkfun.com/products/19426).
 You then become a bit locked into a specific type of thing.
+Also would need to change to a board similar to the  [SparkFun Thing Plus - ESP32 WROOM (Micro-B)](https://www.sparkfun.com/products/15663)

 # To Do
+- [ ] Build a power profile and how to charge the battery.
 - [ ] Decide on whether to leverage QWICC from Sparkfun.
 - [ ] Decide on where to put enclosure.
 - [ ] Decide on wiring paths (think about how you will add/remove supers and lengths of cabling)